-John Mullally is director – financial services at Robert Walters Hong Kong
+John Mullally is director of financial services (Hong Kong) and director of Shenzhen at Robert Walters.

 Career liquidity: As more investment bankers look for jobs outside financial services, what doors can be opened by their skill sets?

 In an environment of job insecurity, lower bonus numbers and increasing regulatory burden, a sizeable number of investment banking professionals are trying to make the move out of financial services and into the corporate world.
 Whilst some individuals have managed to make such a transition, many more have struggled to reinvent themselves in a new industry.

 The two questions we field most often are: how achievable is it to make such a move, and what types of companies and positions exist for someone making such a transition?

 There are a number of factors that determine how difficult it is to make the move from investment banking into a corporate role.
 The two most important are level of seniority and the exact type of experience one has obtained in one’s career.
 Too often we have seen people at analyst and associate level with investment banking backgrounds move into strategy and corporate development positions and end up rather underwhelmed with their new role.